 Age Guide: 0-11s

-With a gigantic three-level playframe, Snakes & Ladders is a hugely popular indoor playground in Brentford, West London.
+With a gigantic three-level playframe, Snakes & Ladders is a hugely popular indoor play centre in Brentford, West London.
 With solid reviews across Google and Tripadvisor, this is an excellent place for pretend play with a hospital, post office, shop, home corner, construction zone and even a London bus!
 Children under 3s have their own special area packed with soft play, swings and bouncy castles.

 Soft Play, Sobell Leisure Centre